sieve-project/sieve/parallel_testing/README.md

     python3 sieve.py -p yugabyte-operator -c config-2.yaml
     ```
 6. collect run results back to master node
-7. squash all the test results into one file and save it with a uniqle name under test_script directory
+7. squash all the test results into one file and save it with a uniqle name under parallel_testing directory
 8. Clean up kind clusters after massive testing

 ### Note
 - It assumes the sieve project home directory is under `/home/ubuntu`
 - CAUTION: Do not leave critical results in sieve_test_results directory.
 It gets cleared every time when the testrun.sh script is executed.
-The results are automatically saved in a summary file under test_script directory after each mass testing.
+The results are automatically saved in a summary file under parallel_testing directory after each mass testing.